UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 - Turn On for ...
 Seconds
   - This is one command to turn on for the specified seconds, or zero for latching

+#### Counter Node

+There will be a Counter node created under the Controller for each Counter that is not using the default name.
+So if you named the counter in the ELK it will show up.

+The counter value can be set directly, incremented or decremented.
+Currently it is not possible to set the value to zero.

+#### Task Node

+There will be a Task node created under the Controller for each Task that is not using the default name.
+So if you named the task in the ELK it will show up.

+The Task has a Status which is currently meaningless, but someday will show the date/time of last execution when ISY supports it.

+The only command for a task is Activate

 ## Using the Nodeserver

 Following are examples have usages for this nodeserver.